jsloyer/jsloyer/content/post/att-uverse-modem-bypass-unifi-usg.md

 +++

 # Background
-Ever since I have switched over to Ubiquti's Unifi setup for my home I have been searching for a way to eliminate AT&T's residential gateway from my setup.
+Ever since I have switched over to Ubiquiti's Unifi setup for my home I have been searching for a way to eliminate AT&T's residential gateway from my setup.
 I have AT&T Fiber and I detest AT&T's residential gateway.
 I won't go into the reasons now but just know the list is almost endless.
 It would be great if AT&T just allowed you not to use that if you have a router of your own.
 I would love to see AT&T allow residential fiber customers on their PON network to bypass the ONT but that might be too much to ask.
 I will gladly take